How Freelancers Are Taxed in Portugal (Simple Guide)

 As such, this becomes a meaningful cost after the first year of activity because:

-• It is separate from IRS
+• It is separate from IRS and becomes a new tax you must pay

-• It affects monthly cash flow
+• It will undoubtedly affect monthly cash flow

 • It becomes very noticeable once income rises